yeasy/lazyctrl/README.md

 ####Sample Testbed:
 ![ScreenShot](Others/testbed.png)

-* Three edge switches instances are connected through a physical switch (IP communicable), and are connected to the controller.
+* Three edge switch instances (belonging to two groups) are connected through a physical switch (IP communicable), and are connected to the CCM.
-* Deploy DCM at every edge switches (DCM 1 - DCM 3), following the installation documents inside.
+* Deploy the DCM code at every edge switches (DCM 1 - DCM 3), following the installation documents inside.
 Modify the address information as necessary.
-For example, control layer IP of DCM 1 is ```192.168.57.10```, while for DCM 2, the IP is ```192.168.57.11```.
+For example, the default control layer IP of DCM 1 is ```192.168.57.10```, while for DCM 2, the IP is ```192.168.57.11```.
+Start the agent daemon.
-* Start floodlight-lc  in CCM to receive PACKETIN msg, start the group manager daemons to collect upward statistics.
+* Start floodlight-lc  in CCM to receive PACKET_IN msg, start the group manager daemons to collect upward statistics.

 ## How does it work?
 Basically, the floodlight-lc+openvswitch-lc cooperate as the basic control-datapath model in SDN.
 Based on them, we enhanced openvswitch-lc+agent to behave as DCM/DDCM, while floodlight-lc+daemons work as the CCM.
 More details are discussed in the paper, e.g., the group maintain algorithm and the implementation technical issues.